Response or Comment

 Date of Authorship for this Version

 Deutsch, Jan Ginter, "The Mysteries of Corporate Law: A Response to Brudney and Chirelstein" (1978).
 Faculty Scholarship Series.
-Paper 1874.
+1874.